Scotland in Stories

 Days 8-12

-Saying our farewells to new friends we journey by train and air to the Isle of Lewis, out there on the edge of the world.
+Saying our farewells to new friends we journey to the Isle of Lewis, out there on the edge of the world.
 A fascinating mix of Norse heritage and modern Gaelic speakers the island floats between worlds

 The Isle of Lewis is part of the Outer Hebrides, the most north-westerly islands in Scotland.
 The remote island is home to some of our last Gaelic speakers and full of stories.
 Known for its white sand beaches, rugged terrain and Harris Tweed, it is home to some of the best preserved 5,000 year old standing stones in Europe.
 The land and sea call us to a slower pace, to drop into our bodies and into deep time.